kjl-89/choose-your-adventure/Outbreak/scene5A.md

-# Run with the Kids
+# Run with your daughter

 You push through the smoke and chaos until you reached the exit.